augcog/OpenARK/README.md

 # OpenARK

 OpenARK is an open-source wearable augmented reality (AR) system founded at UC Berkeley in 2016.
 The C++ based software offers innovative core functionalities to power a wide range of off-the-shelf AR components, including see-through glasses, depth cameras, and IMUs.
 The open-source platform includes fundamental tools such as AR-based camera calibration and SLAM, and it also includes higher-level modules to aid human-computer interaction, such as 3D gesture recognition, plane detection, and multi-user collaboration, all with real-time (30+ FPS) performance.
 Currently, it supports both PMD Pico Flexx and Intel RealSense SR300 cameras.
-OpenARK currently only supports Windows and we have tested our platform with Windows 10 and Visual Studio 2015 Community Edition.
+The project builds natively on both Windows and Linux.

 At a Glance

-  - **Technology stack**: C++, OpenCV, PCL, Boost, RealSense 3D SDK, PMD SDK
+  - **Technology stack**: C++, OpenCV, PCL, Boost, Intel RealSense SDK (1 or 2) / PMD SDK
   - **Status**:  Beta 0.9.3
   - **Application Demo**: [Vimeo](https://vimeo.com/251436256)